phillipadsmith/2014.phillipadsmith.com/_posts/2015-10-08-busy-how-to-thrive.md

 In sum, if you struggle with the plague of our time called “busyness,” it would be hard to find a better remedy — especially one that is such a low investment of time and money —  than [Busy: How to Thrive in a World of Too Much][busy].
 Kudos to Tony Crabbe for taking a well-covered topic and shining some new, researched-backed light on it.
 The chapter summaries are particularly considerate, given the target audience.

 [What are you waiting for?
-Go get less busy and reclaim some of your life!][busy].
+Go get less busy and reclaim some of your life!][busy]
 Or, in Crabbe’s words, “We will not lead completely happy lives unless we can be completely engaged in our activity; and quietly content in our idleness.”

 [busy]:http://amzn.to/1FU22Kk
 [^1]: Reading on my Kindle of course!